sosy-lab/sv-witnesses/README.md

 As a running example, we use the verification task [multivar_true-unreach-call1.i](multivar_true-unreach-call1.i) from the SV-COMP'17 benchmark set.

-We assume that the two tool directories of CPAchecker and UltimateAutomizer are placed alongside each other in the same parent directory.
+We assume that the two tool directories of CPAchecker and Ultimate Automizer are placed alongside each other in the same parent directory.

 ### Producing Correctness Witnesses with CPAchecker